Milton, Ulster County, New York: St. James Roman Catholic Church

 Irish Catholics began to arrive in Milton around 1850.
 To hear Mass they had to go by horse-boat to a place called "The Hollow" near Wappingers Falls.
 Some went to Poughkeepsie.
 In 1865 Milton became a mission of Rosendale and was attended every two or three weeks by a Father O'Toole and later by Rev. Patrick Brady.
 In 1867 Rev. Michael Phelan of Port Ewan purchased the old Methodist meeting house in Marlboro where Mass was said for Catholics of Marlboro and Milton.
 In 1874 Rev. James Francis Mee was appointed first resident pastor in Milton with missions at Marboro and Ireland Corners (otherwise known as Gardiner).

 In 1882 Father Mee purchased land for a Catholic cemetery in Lattintown, interments having been made previously in a cemetery near Poughkeepsie.
 Upon Mee's transfer to Rye in 1886, his successor, Rev. James L. Hoey also took charge of the missions in Marlboro and Roseton.
 Father Richard B. Cushion served from November 1909 to May 1913.
 Cushion is remembered for having been particularly attentive to the needs of the Italian members of the congregation.
 They initially came to the area as farm laborers picking berries; many went on to become permanent farmers and fruit dealers.

-In August 2015, the parish of St. James merged with St. Mary's Marboro.